 Disambiguation: of the Blackhawks

-Chuck, the American member of the Blackhawk Squadron, first appeared unnamed in Military Comics (Quality Comics, 1941 series) #10 (June 1942).
-He was named in issue #11 (August 1942), however he was erroneously shown with black hair in that issue.
-Chuck may also have been one of the unidentified members of the Blackhawks that appeared in issues #1,3-4,6-9.
+Hendrickson was the German (later Dutch) member of the Blackhawk Squadron.
+He first appeared in Military Comics (Quality Comics, 1941 Series) #2 (September 1941).
+He was called Hendrick in his first appearance only, was unnamed in issues #3-4, and was finally called Hendrickson in issue #5 (December 1941).
+Hendrickson may also have been one of the unidentified members of the Blackhawks that appeared in issue #1.